 - (1) The credit system serves to prove fulfilled study obligations.
 In undergraduate and postgraduate study programmes the credit system is always implemented, in doctoral study programmes this is based on their accreditation. - (2) Each course is assigned a credit value in the study plan.
 The course has a credit value regardless of the status of the course. - (3) The standard annual study plan is given 60 credits. - (4) The total amount of credits obtained is the sum of credits achieved and recognized. - a) The student gets the achieved credits by completing the course in the manner prescribed by the study plan. - b) The student gets the recognized credits based on the Dean's decision on the recognition of courses previously completed in accordance with Article 19. - (5) The student cannot register in a completed course again, except for optional physical education courses.
-Of the optional physical education courses, he/she can register in only one course per semester. - (6) According to Section 56, Subsection b) of the Act, the study shall be terminated to a student who has not obtained at least 15 achieved credits in an undergraduate study programme during the winter semester of the first year of study.
+Of the optional physical education courses, he/she can register in only one course per semester. - (6) According to Section 56, Subsection 1, Clause b) of the Act, the study shall be terminated to a student who has not obtained at least 15 achieved credits in an undergraduate study programme during the winter semester of the first year of study.
+The credit limit of 15 credits shall be reduced by half the sum of credits from courses which the student could not fulfil due to objective external reasons and which were cancelled in accordance with Paragraph 7 of this article.
 Credits recognized shall not be included in the total of 15 credits.
-According to Section 56, Subsection b) of the Act, the study shall be terminated to a student who has not obtained at least 40 credits in the academic year.
+According to Section 56, Subsection 1, Clause b) of the Act, the study shall be terminated to a student who has not obtained at least 40 credits in the academic year.
+The credit limit of 40 credits shall be reduced by two thirds of the sum of credits from courses which the student could not fulfil due to objective external reasons and which were cancelled in accordance with Paragraph 7 of this article1.
 The decision-making procedure in this matter is subject to Section 68 of the Act.
-This rule shall not apply to: - a) to the last year of study if the student meets all requirements of the whole study plan, - b) to a follow-up postgraduate study programme if the student meets all the requirements of the study plan for the fulfilment of courses, except for a compulsory course assessed with more than 20 credits. - (7) If the student fails to complete the registered course in the prescribed manner, he/she can register in it again during his/her studies.
-Students can register for a course no more than three times during their studies.
-If the student fails to complete the registered course for the third time in the specified manner, his/her studies shall be terminated according to Section 56, Subsection b) of the Act.
+This rule shall not apply to: